lolcode1/thrOW/README.txt

 By Edgar Berdahl, Nov.
 2014

-• Plug the right-hand side FireFader in first to the rear USB port (will be port c)
-• Plug the left-hand side FireFader into the front USB port (will be port d)

 To start:

 • Turn off wireless

-• Make sure that the numeral in ThisMachineIDis.txt matches the ID # of the computer and the fixed IP address.
-(In other words, if the computer number is 3, then set the contents of ThisMachineIDis.txt to be
+• Make sure that the numeral in ThisMachineIDis.txt and ThisMachineIDBis.txt matches the ID #s of the computers that you are meant to represent.
+The fixed IP address should match ThisMachineIDBis.txt
-3
-and then set the IP address of the computer to be 10.0.1.103.
+• For example, if ThisMachineIDBis.txt indicates 7, then the IP address of the computer should be 10.0.1.107.

+Don't plug the FireFaders in until the computer is booted up.

+Then plug them in like this:
+THE ORDER IS THE MOST IMPORTANT (otherwise, the FireFaders will initialize backward):
+• Plug the left-hand side FireFader into the front USB port (will be port d)
+• Plug the right-hand side FireFader in first to the rear USB port (will be port c)
+• Wait 30 seconds
-• Run the patch *thrOW-client.maxpat.
+• Open the patch _thrOW-MAIN-PATCH-OPEN-ME.maxpat

-For the server:
-• The IP address hold be 10.0.1.200
+• Set computer output volume half-way up